My name is Jason, and I created this page for you to learn where I’m coming from. Thank you for visiting!

-This is a journey I started on my first day of college at Boise State University.
-One of my first classes was general business 101, and the professor started the class with this question: what is the purpose of a company?
+An important point on my path was the first day of college courses at Boise State University.
+In general business 101 the professor started the class with this question: what is the purpose of a company?

 But my journey gained passion and purpose while working at the Boys & Girls Clubs.
 There, we empowered youth with values, encouragement, and opportunities to succeed.
 We showed that young people will shine when given a safe, supportive community; I’ve come to see that we all do.

 I consider myself a philanthropist and a humanitarian, largely because of the rewards of working with kids.

 Science and Wisdom.

-My work is well grounded in science.
-An obsession with popular science books led me to an understanding of who we are as human animals in 14-billion year old universe, insulated from survival with technology.
+I have maintained to my best ability a grounding in science.
+An obsession with popular science books during my college years led me to an understanding of who we are as human animals in 14-billion year old universe, insulated from survival with technology.
 I especially loved anthropology, cognitive sciences, and sociology, which all contained themes of understanding our animal natures.

 My experiences traveling have also informed this work.
 As a Peace Corps volunteer, I came to a new understanding of social structures, and what it means to be happy.
 I also taught and expanded my skills at team building by co-creating the Tech Squad, a group of teens that traveled the country to rehabilitate broken down computer labs in rural villages.
-While in Namibia I developed an appreciation for community, and to let loose and have fun!
+While in Namibia I developed a deep appreciation for community, and to let loose and have fun!